song940/node-tls/README.md

 // converts a PEM-encoded EncryptedPrivateKeyInfo to ASN.1 format var encryptedPrivateKeyInfo = pki.encryptedPrivateKeyFromPem(pem);

-// wraps and encrypts a Forge private key and outputs it in PEM format var pem = pki.encryptRsaPrivateKey(privateKey, 'password');
+// wraps and encrypts a node-tls private key and outputs it in PEM format var pem = pki.encryptRsaPrivateKey(privateKey, 'password');

-// encrypts a Forge private key and outputs it in PEM format using OpenSSL's
+// encrypts a node-tls private key and outputs it in PEM format using OpenSSL's
 // proprietary legacy format + encapsulated PEM headers (DEK-Info) var pem = pki.encryptRsaPrivateKey(privateKey, 'password', {legacy: true});